dbt

 • Publishing data models and documentation so other teams can consume their work

 Cataloging helps reduce data silos and redundant data transformation work.
-Before embarking on a new data project, a team can search a catalog to discover if another team has already created a high-quality data set off of which they can build.
+Before embarking on a new data project, a team can search a catalog to discover if another team has already created a high-quality data that they can build.

 At dbt, we’ve long believed in and supported DataOps as a methodology.
-That’s why dbt supports DataOps through every step of the process, making it easier to run your business on trusted data.
+That’s why dbt supports DataOps through every step, making it easier to run your business on trusted data.

 Plan: dbt Mesh

-dbt Cloud offers several built-in features that help users plan and align on their data projects:
+dbt Cloud offers several built-in features that help users plan and align their data projects:

 • dbt Mesh: dbt Mesh enables companies to implement a data mesh architecture - a decentralized, scalable approach to data management.
 With dbt Mesh, data teams can design their data workflow architecture to support the unique needs of their downstream stakeholders with domain-specific data, and do so in a governed, automated, simplified way.
 This enables them to work independently with other teams without sacrificing collaboration, governance, or security.